 - Salvia (perennial varieties)

 A bonus with perennials is that they can grow big enough to divide over time.
-When a plant reaches this point, split the plant and place elsewhere in your garden or share with a friend.
+When a plant reaches this point, split the plant and place elsewhere in your garden or share with gardening friends.

 Hardiness Zones